 Where can I find 4700 equipment?

-As with most obsolete/EOL computer equipment, there are thousands of parts resellers online and in brick and mortar warehouses promising they can source these systems and parts.
-However, it is usually the case that they do not have inventory, and far too often they do not have a reliable connection to source these items either.
+As with most obsolete/EOL computer equipment, there are thousands of parts resellers promising they can source these items.
+However, most of the time, they do not have real inventory, and do not have a source that has it either.
 When a reseller will not divulge a price without you submitting a “request for quote” or “request for price” it generally means they don’t have the item and will go looking for it per your request.

-I fairly regularly receive requests for information on where someone might buy this equipment.
-I do not know anymore.
+I receive emails asking where to buy 4704 equipment.
+I do not know.
 The sources that used to have these items do not any longer, and I have not actively sought them since 2014.